An HR Glossary for HR Terms

 Fringe benefits are benefits that supplement an employee’s normal salary.
 While the name might suggest that fringe benefits are uncommon or unique, they are what most of us would call regular employee benefits.

-Some fringe benefits can reduce employee dissatisfaction while others may increase satisfaction.
 For example, since most employees view health insurance as a necessity, providing it as a benefit won’t necessarily increase employee satisfaction—it will simply prevent the dissatisfaction your employees would feel if your organization did not provide health insurance.
-On the other hand, paid vacation is not a requirement in many employees’ eyes, so offering it to can boost their feelings of satisfaction.

 Here are some examples of tax-free benefits:

 - Accident and health benefits

 - De minimis benefits (small perks like free coffee)

 - Dependent care assistance

 - Employee discounts

 - Group-term life insurance coverage